department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 - Review the evidence
 - Make a decision

 If we need more evidence during the review, your claim may return to this step more than once.
-After we make a final decision about your claim and approve an award, we’ll send you a letter by U.S. mail.

 </li>